Fattoush Salad with Lemon Mint Dressing

 a jar of homemade salad dressing.

-Pour the dressing over the salad ingredients and toss it well to coat the veggies.
+Pour the dressing over the salad ingredients and toss them well to coat the veggies.

 Finally, crumble in the pita chips and toss again.
 Serve immediately.